algorandfoundation/algokit-cli/docs/architecture-decisions/2023-07-19_advanced_generate_command.md

 > To test it out checkout the branche on cli do `pipx install . --force`, navigate to beaker template repo and checkout the branch as well, then navigate to any of the sub folders in `tests_generated`.
 Lastly do `algokit bootstrap all`, build the contract and execute `algokit generate` from root of that folder to play around with the feature based on the implementation proposal from Option 1.

 ## Final Decision

+The team approved the proposal for Option 1: Wrapping generators into self contained copier templates hidden within algokit templates.

 ## Next steps